Cycling for BPAN - Million Dollar Bike Ride 2022 a complete success again!

 Video: NBIA DA

-This year, the charity bike race returned to its original format as a live event in Philadelphia, USA.
-However, people from all over the world were once again able to take part virtually.
-This gave us in Germany the chance to be there again to raise funds for the NBIA variant BPAN together with our partner organization in the USA, the NBIA Disorders Association (NBIA DA).
+This year, this charity bike race returned to its original mode as a live event in Philadelphia, USA.
+However, people from all over the world were once again able to participate virtually.
+This gave us in Germany the chance to be there again to collect donations for the NBIA variant BPAN together with our partner organization in the USA, the NBIA Disorders Association (NBIA DA).
 Hoffnungsbaum e.V. called for donations in Germany.
-For example, Noah Rusch and his family once again called on people to cycle for his son Laurin and, as last year, invited friends, relatives and acquaintances to cycle to his home, where the guests were treated to pizza from the wood-fired oven.
+So also called Noah Rusch He and his family went cycling again for his son Laurin and, like last year, invited friends, relatives and acquaintances to cycle to him, where the guests were treated to pizza from the wood-fired oven.
 In return, the guests brought plenty of donations for BPAN research.
 This campaign raised almost €2,980.
-But other families also collected donations, raising a further €1680.
-Hoffnungsbaum e.V.
-We were therefore able to transfer the impressive sum of € 4,660 (US$ 4,867) to the USA.
-We are very grateful to all donors, but also to the many helpers who made this success possible!
+But other families also collected donations and so another 1680 € were collected.
+Hoffnungsbaum e.V. was able to transfer the proud sum of 4,660 € (US$ 4,867) to the USA.
+We are very grateful to all donors, but also to the many helpers who have made this success possible!

 Photos: Noah Rusch